wschaef/architecture-kata-2023/input.md

-# Architecture Kata 2023 - "The Road Warrior"
+# Input given in scope of an Architectural Kata 2023 - "The Road Warrior"
 A new startup wants to build the next generation online trip management dashboard to allow travelers to see all of their existing reservations organized by trip either online (web) or through their mobile device.

 ## users